 OEET 141.
 Electrical Lineworker II

-6 Credits

 Practice in the installation of electrical power lines including transformers, voltage regulators, and surge arrestors.
 Also advanced hot sticking procedures, troubleshooting, underground systems procedures, and pole-top rescue.
 Restricted to: Community Colleges only.

-Prerequisites: Acceptance into the lineworker program and OEET 131.
+$\label{eq:pre-equisites: Acceptance into the lineworker program and OEET 131.$

 Corequisite: OEET 140.

 OEET 151.
 Electrical Apprenticeship I

-6 Credits

 Apprenticeship responsibilities and benefits as well as first aid and CPR will be covered.
 Hand tools, electrical theory, and the regulations imposed by national codes and OSHA.
 Students will apply theory taught in their jobs.

-Prerequisite: consent of instructor.